National No Phone Day: Turn Off The Tech!

 Even now, it’s impossible to escape.
 I work a regular 10 hr / 4 day shift requiring the use of a computer about 80% of that time.
 Then I own this website, The Hidden Dominion, which adds some writing and coding to my overall screen time.
 Couple on a book I’ve been writing and binge watching the new streaming services with my girlfriend and it seems like the numbers just keep adding up.
 Now that I’m getting older it is harder to find things to do without the help of Facebook events, friends on social media, and other online avenues.
 Technology has certainly made life easier in some respects.
 But has taken over our lives in others.

 There was one specific day, maybe two years ago, where I had noticed such increased stress from the social media and internet usage that I had grown accustomed too.
 I remember looking up some information about it and being astonished about all the negative effects that social media has on us as humans.
-I set out to accomplish a daring task that same day: I wanted to spend one whole day without social media (the old school doggy meme would suit here well: wow so brave).
+I set out to accomplish a daring task that same day: I wanted to spend one whole day without social media.

 Now I do it religiously.
 Sadly, life gets in the way as it does with most things.
 Some months I have an unplugged day every week.
 Other months I don’t get a day off at all.
 But I aim for at least one or two a month as a “detox” from the stress, anxiety, and general captivating addiction that the technology causes us.